10 Mysterious Body Pains that Shouldn’t be Ignored

 Osteoarthritis, the general wear related to age and cartilage wear, causes the bones to rub against one another.
 It is a common source of joint pain, but it isn’t the only cause.
 Stiffness and swelling in the joints could be caused by lupus, a disease that oscillates between periods of flare-ups and remission.
 Other symptoms of lupus include fatigue, hair loss and fever.

 Hepatitis, a disease that affects the liver, also causes joint pain.
-Your pain could also be caused by arthritis, one of the most serious of which is rheumatoid arthritis.
+Your body pains could also be due to arthritis, one of the most serious of which is rheumatoid arthritis.
 Rheumatoid arthritis is an auto-immune disease, which means that the body’s immune system becomes out of control, and attacks its own tissue.